komala-sts/R-Statistical-Analysis-Interactive-Dashboard-Design/README.md

 ### OBJECTIVES OF TASK1 AND TASK2

 ### Task1 Objectives: Exploratory and Statistical Analysis using Statistical Programming - R
-### Task2 Objective: Comparative Explanatory Analysis using Business Analytics Solution
+### Task2 Objective: Comparative Explanatory Analysis using Business Analytics Solution using POWERBI

 **********************************************************************************************